Merck Manual

 In inflammatory bowel diseases, the intestine (bowel) becomes inflamed, often causing recurring abdominal pain and diarrhea.

-These two diseases have many similarities and sometimes are difficult to distinguish from each other.
+These 2 diseases have many similarities and sometimes are difficult to distinguish from each other.
 However, there are several differences.
 For example, Crohn disease can affect almost any part of the digestive tract, whereas ulcerative colitis almost always affects only the large intestine.

-Inflammatory bowel disease affects people of all ages but usually begins before age 30, typically from age 14 to 24.
-A few people have their first attack between the ages of 50 and 70.
-IBD is most common among people of Northern European and Anglo-Saxon descent and is 2 to 4 times more common among Ashkenazi Jews than non-Jewish White people who live in the same region.
+IBD is most common among people of Northern European and Anglo-Saxon descent.
+It is 2 to 4 times more common among people of Ashkenazi Jewish ancestry (those from Central or Eastern Europe) than non-Jewish White people from the same region.
 Both sexes are equally affected.
 First-degree relatives (mother, father, sister, or brother) of people with IBD have a 4- to 20-fold increased risk of developing IBD.
 The tendency to run in families is much higher in Crohn disease than ulcerative colitis.

-Symptoms of IBD
+Symptoms of Inflammatory Bowel Disease

 Sometimes IBD can affect other parts of the body such as the joints, eyes, mouth, liver, gallbladder, and skin.
 IBD also increases the risk of cancer in areas of the intestine that are affected.